Eran-Holzman/E-Commerce-success/README.md

 1. **Data Cleaning and Preprocessing**: The raw data was cleaned and preprocessed using python and Excel.
 This included handling missing values, removing outliers, capitalize fixes, change variable type in order to improve efficiency.

 2. **Exploratory Data Analysis (EDA)**: Conducted an exploratory analysis to understand the patterns and trends in the data.
-This included visualizing the distribution of different metrics, exploring correlations between variables, and identifying standout observations or trends that could inform further analysis.
+This included visualizing the distribution of different metrics, exploring correlations between variables, and identifying standout observations or trends.

 3. **Metric-Based Analysis**: Based on the insights from the Exploratory Data Analysis (EDA), I performed a detailed analysis focusing on three key performance indicators (KPIs):
    - Growth rate in revenue